Baol77/BondFX/README.md

 payments will pay in March and September.
 If this does not match the actual schedule, add a coupon frequency exception in `coupon-frequency.yaml`.

+**Why is my net SAY lower than expected?**

+Check the Tax % column in the portfolio table.
+The default rates come from `tax-rates.yaml` based on the issuer country.
+You can override the rate directly in the table — changes take effect immediately.

 ---

 ## First Portfolio: Step-by-Step